-4.2.1.4 Land use
+4.1.2.4 Land use

 The EIS should provide a description of current land tenures, land uses and native title issues, for the Project land.
 The location and owner/custodians of native title in the area and details of registered native title claims should be shown.
-Any Native Title issues are resolved in accordance with the Native Title Act 1993.

 Maps at suitable scales showing existing land uses and tenures, and the Project location, should be provided for the entire Project area and surrounding land that could be affected by the Project.
 The maps should identify areas of conservation value and aquatic areas in any locality that may be impacted by the Project.
 The location of existing dwellings and the zoning of all affected lands according to any existing town or strategic plan should be included.
-Information about land development of which the proponent should reasonably be aware should be described.